 Typical course content

-The MSc TPE course can be undertaken full-time over 1 year or part-time on a day-release basis over 2 years, starting in October each year.
+The MSc TPE course can be undertaken full-time over 1 year or part-time on a day-release basis over 2 years, starting in late September each year.
+Individual modules may also be taken on a CPD basis.

-Six of the taught modules are compulsory, with each student choosing two more modules from three available options.
+For the 2017-18 academic year six of the taught modules are compulsory, with each student choosing two more modules from five available options.

 The formal degree course specification is available here.